junxit/us-congress-bills-110/metadata.md

 - 2008-04-29 — Introduced in Senate
 - 2008-04-29 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S3515-3516)
 - 2008-04-29 — Sponsor introductory remarks on measure.
 (CR S3516)
+- 2008-05-21 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S4705-4706)
+- 2008-05-21 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S4705-4706)
+- 2008-05-21 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR S4705-4706)
+- 2008-05-21 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR S4705-4706)